Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/moisture-sensor-kit.md

 ## Flash the Firmware

 Connect the microcontroller to your computer with the supplied USB cable.
 Make sure the device shows up under the Arduino IDE's `Tools -> Port` menu and it's selected.
+If the device does not show up, please review the [Environment Setup](/getting-started/losant-iot-dev-kits/door-sensor-kit/#environment-setup) guide.

 With the Arduino IDE, use the `File -> Open` menu to navigate to where you downloaded and extracted the kit source code and open the file `losant-kit-moisture/losant-kit-moisture.ino`.
 Edit the following variables at the top of the file.